-To learn more: Visit SecondSpin.com.
-To find out how much the site will give you for an item, click on the “Sell” tab and search for the item.
+To learn more: Visit Decluttr.
+To find out how much the site will give you for an item, click on “Start Selling” and then search for your item.

 Don’t want to take your clothes to a consignment shop?
 ThredUP might be an option for you.

 One of the easiest ways to get rid of clothes in your closet is to order a free Clean Out Kit.
-Fill this bag with high quality, gently used clothing or accessories and ship it to thredUP.
-(You can give it to your mail carrier or drop it off at a FedEx Office or U.S. Postal Service location.)
+Fill this bag with high-quality, gently used clothing or accessories and ship it to ThredUP.
+(You can drop it off at a FedEx Office or U.S. Postal Service location.)

 The website will then take care of photographing and selling the items.
 Once they sell, you receive cash or credit.